MCadotte415/credit_risk_classification/README.md

 A summary: Summarize the results from the machine learning model.
 Include your justification for recommending the model for use by the company.
 If you don’t recommend the model, justify your reasoning.

-Overview of the Analysis:

-•	The purpose of this analysis is to build a model that can identify the creditworthiness of borrowers.

-•	Dependent variable (y value) in this analysis was the "loan status" indicating if a loan is healthy or at risk.

-•	Independent Variables (x values) were loan size, interest rate, borrower income, debt to income ratio, number of accounts and derogatory marks.

-•	In this analysis, we first split our data to training and test sets.
-Then, define our dependent and independent variables.
-Next, we create logistic regression model and fit our original data to this model.
-Trained model is used to make predictions.
-Lastly, we evaluate the model`s performance.

-•	Two different Logistic Regression models were created by using the original data set and randomly over resampled data set (to get rid of the imbalances).
-In the end, their results -which was gathered with scikit-learn library- were compared.

 Summary: